-33. If the issuance of an order revoking a failure-to-file cease trade order or the circumstances giving rise to the issuer seeking the revocation order is a "material change", the issuer is required by Canadian securities legislation to issue and file a news release and material change report.
+29. If the issuance of an order revoking a failure-to-file cease trade order or the circumstances giving rise to the issuer seeking the revocation order are a "material change", the issuer is required by Canadian securities legislation to issue and file a news release and material change report.
 For example, if the issuer has ceased to carry on an active business, or its business purpose has been abandoned, the circumstances giving rise to the issuer seeking the revocation order may be a "material change".
-If so, the news release and material change report should disclose that the issuer has ceased to carry on an active business or that its business purpose has been abandoned, and should disclose the issuer's future business plans or that the issuer has no future business plans.
+If so, the news release and material change report should disclose that the issuer has ceased to carry on an active business purpose has been abandoned, and should disclose the issuer's future business purpose has been abandoned, and should disclose the issuer's future business plans or that the issuer has no future business plans.